Funding at UC Davis BAE

 Limitations: Students may work a maximum of 18 academic quarters (excluding summer sessions) in teaching titles.

-Eligibility: In addition to general eligibility requirements, students who are selected to be an AI during their studies at UC Davis must have a Master's degree or completed 30 units of graduate work and one year teaching experience, including any time served as a TA are required to hold and AI position. ate degree, TOEFL and/or IELTS scores, TAs need to fulfill the TA/AI Language Proficiency Requirement (receiving a waiver for the TOEFL at time of admission does not automatically qualify you for a waiver of this requirement).
+Eligibility: In addition to general eligibility requirements, students who are selected to be an AI during their studies at UC Davis must have a Master's degree or completed 30 units of graduate work and one year teaching experience, including any time served as a TA are required to hold an AI position. ate degree, TOEFL and/or IELTS scores, AIs need to fulfill the TA/AI Language Proficiency Requirement (receiving a waiver for the TOEFL at time of admission does not automatically qualify you for a waiver of this requirement).
 Please be sure to read the policy on Language Proficiency Requirements for Appointment of Students to Teaching Assistant and Associate In __ Titles.

-Benefits: TA positions pay a salary, and provide partial in-state fee remission (does not cover ~$196.96 of campus-based fees; full in-state fee remission expected starting Fall 2023).
-TA and Reader positions do NOT cover the Nonresidential Supplemental Tuition (NRST; also called out-of-state tuition).Limitations: Students may work a maximum of 18 academic quarters (excluding summer sessions) in teaching titles.
+Benefits: AI positions pay a salary, and provide partial in-state fee remission (does not cover ~$196.96 of campus-based fees; full in-state fee remission expected starting Fall 2023).
+TA/AI and Reader positions do NOT cover the Nonresidential Supplemental Tuition (NRST; also called out-of-state tuition).

-- Academic Employment Fee Remission Information
+• Tuition and Fee Remission Information

-- Graduate Student Salary Scale (UC Davis)
+UC Davis Graduate Student Salary Scale

-- UC Davis Payroll Dates
+UC Davis Payroll Dates

-- Direct Deposit: sign up in UC Path
+Direct Deposit: Sign Up in UC Path

-- Student Employment Eligibility and Restrictions
+Student Employment Eligibility and Restriction

 Fellowships